homestakes/lockplot-landing/README.md

 # LockPlot Landing Page

-A simple coming soon page for LockPlot.com
+A coming soon page for LockPlot.com

-## Deployment
+## About

-This site is deployed using GitHub Pages.
-Any push to the main branch will automatically update the live site.
+This repository contains a simple landing page for LockPlot, a real estate platform focused on priority access rights.

-## Custom Domain
+## Technologies Used

-The site uses lockplot.com as a custom domain.
-DNS configuration:
-- CNAME record: lockplot.com → [yourusername].github.io
-- Or A records for apex domain pointing to GitHub Pages IPs
+- HTML5
+- CSS3
+- Bootstrap 5
+- Google Fonts

-## Email Collection
+## License

-To enable email collection, sign up for a free Formspree account and replace `YOUR_FORM_ID` in index.html with your actual form ID.
+© 2025 LockPlot.
+All rights reserved.